mnordberg/solace-candidate-assignment-main/DISCUSSION.md

 - Front-end caching like TanStack Query
 - Redis caching for popular searches
 - Bundle size optimization
+- Dedicated index (Elastic/Azure Search) depending on scale?
-- Add monitoring/analytics (**important:** this is a consumer-facing page and behavior should be tracked)
+- Production-ready monitoring/analytics (**important:** this is a consumer-facing page and behavior should be tracked)